7 on 7 Football: A Comprehensive Guide

 Offensive strategies

-Quick passing Use route combinations that give the QB short, quick throws to move the chains.
+Use route combinations that give the quarterback short, quick throws to build confidence and move the chains.

-Spread formations Align with 3-4 receivers that force defenses to declare coverage responsibilities.
+Align with three or four receivers that force defenses to declare coverage responsibilities.
+This will force more one-on-one opportunities for yards after the catch.

-Speed strategies Call plays—like jet sweeps, end-arounds, and screens—that allow athletes to use their speed in space.
+Call plays like jet sweeps, end-arounds, and screens that allow pass catchers to use their speed in space.

 Defensive strategies

-Zone coverage Pattern reading to identify receivers entering/leaving assigned areas.
+Pattern reading to identify receivers entering and leaving assigned coverage areas.

-Blitzing Use safety and corner blitzes to apply unexpected QB pressure.
+Use safety and corner blitz to apply unexpected pressure on the quarterback.

 Safety considerations in 7 on 7 football